mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="1"></a>**#1** -- Never outshine the master

-**Transgression**: the finance minister of Louis XIV gave such a wonderful soiree (to impress the king) that he actually ended up offending the king.
+**Transgression**: The finance minister of Louis XIV gave such a wonderful dinner party (to impress the king) that he actually ended up offending the king.
 He was arrested on trumped-up charges the very next day and spent the rest of his life in prison.

-**Observance**: leaving all his other sponsors behind, Galileo dedicated a great discovery to the Medici family, putting them in the spotlight instead of the discovery (or himself).
-He soon became a well-paid court philosopher.
+**Observance**: Leaving all his other sponsors behind, Galileo dedicated a great discovery to the Medici family, putting them in the spotlight instead of the discovery (or himself).
+As a result, he soon became a well-paid court philosopher.

 <br>